 Merchants have an opportunity to reduce the toll of chargebacks by providing compelling evidence showing that a customer’s dispute is unwarranted.
 But they have to present all evidence upfront, in a timely manner and at the right time during the chargeback process.
 This is called representment.

 Here is a step-by-step guide to how chargebacks work:

 The chargeback process begins when a customer notifies their payment card issuer (usually by phone or online form) that they want to dispute a charge on their statement.
 Disputes happen for many different reasons, including:

 - Dissatisfaction with the quality of the product or service the merchant provided

-- Genuine fraud—an unauthorized charge due to a compromised card
+- Genuine fraud—an unauthorised charge due to a compromised card

-- Friendly fraud—the customer doesn’t recognize the charge, even though it was legitimate
+- Friendly fraud—the customer doesn’t recognise the charge, even though it was legitimate

 The issuer asks the cardholder for basic details about why they’re disputing the transaction.